opengeospatial/HY_Features/section_7.md

 The *dimensionality* attribute provides a number or term indicating the dimensionality of a geometric shape.
 If required, this attribute shall be used to describe the geometric dimension used to portray the represented catchment.
 [\*\*\*agreement on this attribute in the swg provided\*\*\*]

-The *representedCatchment* associates describes the multiple representation of a catchment in various data sets and data products.
+The *representedCatchment* associates describes the multiple representation of the catchment in various data sets and data products.
 If required, this association shall be used to relate a particular data set or data product to the one, and only one, catchment that is represented.

 | **Requirements Class** | [/req/hy_catchment/catchmentrepresentation] (/req/hy_catchment/catchmentrepresentation) |
 | --- | --- |